cityjson/specs/docs/extensions.rst

 .. image:: _static/noise_building.png
    :width: 60%

-To add these attributes (they are not complex, but for the sake of the exercice let us assume they are) one needs:
+To add these attributes (they are not complex, but for the sake of the exercise let us assume that they are) one needs:

-  1. define a new City Object called ``"+NoiseBuilding"`` in a new schema file
+  1. Define a new City Object called ``"+NoiseBuilding"`` in a new schema file
-  2. copy the schema of ``"Building"``, `defined in this file <https://github.com/tudelft3d/cityjson/blob/master/schema/v07/cityobjects.json>`_
+  2. Copy the schema of ``"Building"``, `defined in this file <https://github.com/tudelft3d/cityjson/blob/master/schema/v07/cityobjects.json>`_
-  3. extend the schema and add one new property ``"noise-attributes"``.
+  3. Extend the schema and add a new property ``"noise-attributes"``.
 The new attributes could have been simply added to the list of ``"attributes"`` too.

 .. code-block:: js